 The ethics rules forbid a lawyer in Texas from representing both parties to a divorce, but at least one of the parties should retain divorce counsel.
-This will help streamline the process and reduce the chances that an uncontested divorce turns into a contest several years later.
+This will help streamline the Texas uncontested divorce process and reduce the chances that it will turn into a contest several years later.

 The dreaded “it depends” rings as true in an uncontested divorce as it does for all other cases.
 The cost of any divorce depends on the facts and circumstances of the case.